develohpanda/Bot-Hackfest/README.md

 For this reason, all logic pertaining to dialog creation/resolution should be contained within the `dialogs/DialogBuilder.cs` class.

 > Note: A conversation, its dialog stack and its state gets serialized and saved into the bot data store.
-For this reason, all dialogs must have the `[Serialized]` attribute applied to the class.
+For this reason, all dialogs must have the `[Serializable]` attribute applied to the class.

 Use the example implementations and notes in the files below.
 - IoC registration: `IoC/ApplicationDialogsModule.cs`